 Systemism

-- Macro-reduction: from parts to wholes
+- Macro-reduction: from parts to wholes (holism)

-- Micro-reduction: from wholes to parts
+- Micro-reduction: from wholes to parts (reductionism)

 This is the macro

 level.
-It is at the top of our diagram and is signified by $A_0 \to B_0$:
+It is at the top of this diagram and is signified by

-$$\Huge { {{{A_0 \atop \downarrow} \atop A_1} {{\to \atop \ } \atop \to} {{B_0 \atop \uparrow} \atop B_1}} } $$
+$$ \Huge {{{A_0 \atop \downarrow} \atop A_1} {{\to \atop \ } \atop \to} {{B_0 \atop \uparrow} \atop B_1}} $$

-At the bottom there is also a causal relation $A_1 \to B_1$ occupying the micro
+At the bottom there is another causal relation $A_1 \to B_1$ occupying the

 Moving between the two levels — micro and macro — is characteristic of:

-- Analysis: determining the micro-level causes responsible for macro-level effects or outcomes
+- Analysis: determining the micro-level causes responsible for macro-level effects

 - Micro-reduction: "there is no society, only individuals"